Control Your Stress! In Situ 2D Curvature and Thin-Film Stress Monitoring

 Measure and provide feedback for curvature, stress, reflectivity and growth rate to improve production processes and increase profitability with the kSA MOS.

 Understanding and controlling stress in thin-film and thermal annealing processes is critical for achieving the desired optical, electronic, and mechanical properties.
 Many of today’s high performance devices rely on or must be designed with “built-in” stress within the individual layers for tailoring specific characteristics.
-However, unwanted changes in stress can be introduced at any stage of the fabrication process and may lead to a reduction in device performance as well as delamination or cracking of deposited films.
+However, unwanted changes in thin-film stress can be introduced at any stage of the fabrication process and may lead to a reduction in device performance as well as delamination or cracking of deposited films.

-Traditional ex situ stress/strain methods such as XRD or surface profiling only measure the overall stress after the process is done, but completely miss the dynamic changes in stress occurring during the process.
+Traditional ex situ stress/strain measurement methods such as XRD or surface profiling only measure the overall stress after the process is done, but completely miss the dynamic changes in thin-film stress occurring during the process.
 Being able to measure the stress/strain in situ, during the process gives important insight into mechanisms and methods for controlling and targeting the overall stress induced into the sample during every step.

 The kSA MOS optics are mounted directly to the vacuum or process chamber viewport and contain laser-beam array optics and CCD detector optics with patented automatic steering mirror to ensure the laser array stays directly on the CCD center.
-Chamber integration can be with single port (normal incidence) or dual port (specular viewports) and provides several benefits for in situ measurement.
+Chamber integration can be with single port (normal incidence) or dual port (specular viewports) and provides several benefits for in situ thin-film stress measurement.
 The kSA MOS optics are simple and stationary, requiring only minimal alignment and calibration during initial setup.
 Simultaneous detection and spot spacing analysis of the array makes the measurement inherently less sensitive to sample vibration compared with scanning, single beam systems.
 Since all the kSA MOS laser spots move together at the same frequency, sample shift or tilt is not detected as a change of curvature.
 Through the use of simple image processing and rapid data analysis algorithms, kSA MOS technology can easily detect micron-size changes in spot position on the CCD.
 This translates to radius of curvature resolution in the 20-50km range; powerful enough to detect the stress induced by a single monolayer of material deposited on the substrate surface.
-By monitoring the entire array of beams, two-dimensional, dynamic curvature and stress profiles can be obtained with enough speed necessary for real-time measurement and process control.
+By monitoring the entire array of beams, two-dimensional, dynamic thin-film curvature and stress profiles can be obtained with enough speed necessary for real-time measurement and process control.

-kSA MOS is currently being used for in situ stress monitoring and control at leading R&D and full production facilities worldwide.
+The kSA MOS thin-film measurement tool is currently being used for in situ stress monitoring and control at leading R&D and full production facilities worldwide.
 Applications include metal film sputtering, high performance dielectric and filter coatings (PVD), glass panel processing, 300mm semiconductor IC processing, thin-film battery research, epitaxial layer growth during MBE and MOCVD, and thermal stress monitoring during annealing.
 Don’t wait until it’s too late – control your thin-film or thermal stress in real time with kSA MOS!